Anthropology Research Guide

 - National Park Service: Archeology Program: This site offers multiple sources of information about prehistoric and historic North American archaeology, including the National Archeological Database (NADB) , reports on Kennewick Man and links to federal laws and regulations, as well as to standards relating to cultural resources.

-- Upper Paleolithic Caves of France: Websites produced by the French Ministry of Culture and Communication enable viewers to take virtual tours of three marvelous cave sites famed for their prehistoric wall paintings: Lascaux closed to visitors since 1963; Chauvet, discovered in 1994; and La Grotte Cosquer, located on the Mediterranean coast and accessible only to divers.
+- Archeology in France (in French): Websites produced by the French Ministry of Culture and Communication enable viewers to take virtual tours of three marvelous cave sites famed for their prehistoric wall paintings: Lascaux closed to visitors since 1963; Chauvet, discovered in 1994; and La Grotte Cosquer, located on the Mediterranean coast and accessible only to divers.

 - Languages of the Americas: Through its homepage, the Society for the Study of the Indigenous Languages of the Americas (SSILA) gives access to a number of sources relating to American Indian languages.